ArisC123/Cardoso-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 - Choose which columns to analyze
 - Adjust key hyperparameters (number of PCA components or clusters)
 - Visualize PCA variance and clustering results with clear, annotated plots
-- For **K-Means Clustering**, users can:
-  - Select the number of clusters (`k`)
-  - View the silhouette score to evaluate clustering quality
-  - See clusters displayed in 2D space (via PCA reduction)

 ## 🛠️ Instructions